wp-plugins/events-manager-extended/readme.txt

 * Bugfix: booking name/email fields were readonly, has been fixed

 = 3.1.7 =
-* Bugfix: tablenav issue causing events list to dissapear in the admin interface using IE7
+* Bugfix: tablenav issue caused events list to dissapear in the admin interface using IE7
 * Bugfix: ajax fix for calendar (thanks to wsherliker)
 * Feature: status field for events: Public, Private, Draft
 * Feature: permissions now being checked for creation/editing of events:
 	- a user with role "Editor" can do anything
 	- with role "Author" you can only add events or edit existing events for which you are the creator or the contact person
 	- with role "Contributor" you can only add events *in draft* or edit existing events for which you are the creator or the contact person
-* Renamed all dbem_* functions to eme_ functions, just not the css and DB tables yet (later)
+* Renamed all dbem_* functions to eme_ functions, just not the css and DB tables yet (later).
+As a result people using the API in their templates will need to change these to match the new naming convention.